jpaasch/Spinup.py/README.md

 You can exit the Spinup program and come back to it as many times as you like, but the VM will stay running in the background, even when Spinup is not running.

-If you want to boot down your development box, run `spinup.py` again and type:
+If you want to boot down your development box, run `spinup` again and type:

     >> spindown

-You can boot up your dev box anytime by navigating into the project folder and running `spinup.py` again.
+You can boot up your dev box anytime by navigating into the project folder and running `spinup` again.

 The .devbox folder
 ------------------